isaac-peleg/lady-and-tiger/README.md

 # lady-and-tiger
-Writing a limeric about lady and tiger
+Writing a limerick about lady and tiger